-Working with 1,214 acres of the most highly used, and abused, park land in Chicago means Lincoln Park will always be in need of our assistance.
-From antiquated play lots to crumbling running paths, and leaking historic buildings to weed-infested gardens, we seek to fill the gap between government budget cuts and the needs of the peoples’ park.
-Through our focused and expert efforts, we are successfully creating a better park one project at a time.
+Working with 1,214 acres of the most highly used park land in Chicago means Lincoln Park will always be in need of our assistance.
+We have privately funded projects of every size, from antiquated play lots to crumbling running paths, leaking historic buildings to weed-infested gardens.
+We seek to fill the gap between government budget cuts and the needs of the peoples’ park, committing to the long-term care of restored park sites and protecting the financial and emotional investments of donors.
+Through our focused and expert efforts, we are successfully creating a better park, one project at a time.

 Our staff and Board of Directors are dedicated to creating and maintaining the highest quality park restorations and programs possible, while providing opportunities for public education and community involvement.

 Whether you’re interested in bird watching, historic architecture or playing baseball, Lincoln Park has it all.
 The Chicago Park District offers a wide range of recreational activities for visitors of all ages.
 From dog parks and play lots to athletic fields and a 9-hole golf course, we invite you to stroll its miles of walking paths, admire its public art, and enjoy the views of our beautiful city skyline.